$30,024 for one year (Pre-docs)

-TL1 awardees that are enrolled in, or currently hold doctoral-level research degrees (PhD) are eligible to enroll in the fast track program for the Advanced Certificate or Master's Degree in C/T Investigation.
+TL1 Awardees that are enrolled in, or currently hold doctoral‐level research degrees (PhD) are required to complete a total of 9 credits during their appointment.
+Alternatively, T trainees are encouraged to enroll in the Advanced Certificate and/or Master’s Degree in C/T Investigation.

 Upon completion of the TL1 program, the following are required:

 - A scientific article, with first authorship, submitted to a high-quality scientific journal OR if appropriate, a clinical & translational grant proposal submitted to a federal (i.e., K award or other NIH funding mechanism) or other funding agency requiring peer-review with the trainee as Principal Investigator

 - Abstract submission and poster presentation of the supported research project at the annual Translational Science National Conference

 - Presentation of the project at a CTSC monthly seminar, annual research day symposium, grand rounds, or a national or international scientific conference